TravorLZH/travorlzh.github.io/_posts/2022-09-26-explicit-formula-for-gauss-circle-problem.md

 layout: post
 title:  "Explicit formula for Gauss circle problem"
 date:   2022-09-26
-des:    We express the error term of Gauss circle problem in terms of Bessel functions
+des:    We express the error term of the Gauss circle problem in terms of Bessel functions
 tags:   number-theory complex-analysis
 ---
-In [one of the previous articles](/2022/09/16/gauss-circle-improvement.html), we used an effective version of Perron's formula to deduce an improved error term for Gauss circle problem.
+In [one of the previous articles](/2022/09/16/gauss-circle-improvement.html), we used an effective version of Perron's formula to deduce an improved error term for the Gauss circle problem.
 In this article, we are going to deduce an explicit formula for the number $S(x)$, which is also known as **Hardy's identity**:

 $$
 S(x)=\sum_{n\le x}r(n)=\pi x-\frac12r(x)+\sum_{n\ge1}r(n)\sqrt\frac xnJ_1(2\pi\sqrt{nx}),\tag1